IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 If the Patient Demographics Supplier is unable to produce a response in the requested format, it shall respond with an `HTTP 400` error indicating that it was unable to fulfill the request.
 The Patient Demographics Supplier may be capable of servicing requests for response formats not listed, but shall, at minimum, be capable of producing XML and JSON encodings.

 ###### 2:3.78.4.4.2.1 Patient Resource Definition in the Context of Retrieve Patient Resource Response
-The Patient Resource definition in the context of a retrieve operation is identical to the constraints placed on the Patient Resource for a search (see Section [3.78.4.2.2.1](#2378422-message-semantics) above)

-For the complete FHIR definition of the Patient Resource, see http://hl7.org/fhir/R4/patient.html.
+The Patient Resource definition in the context of a retrieve interaction is the FHIR definition of the Patient Resource, see [http://hl7.org/fhir/R4/patient.html](http://hl7.org/fhir/R4/patient.html).

 ### 2:3.78.5 Security Considerations
 See the general Security Consideration in [ITI TF-1: 38.5](security_considerations.html)